ponnhide/sangerseq_viewer/README.md

 ```
 pip install patchworklib
 pip install python-queen
-pip install sangerseq-viewer --prefix=PREFIX
+pip install sangerseq-viewer
 ```

-`PREFIX` is the executable path of sangerseq_viewer.
+If you cannnot use `sangerseq_viewr` command after the installation, please add '--prefix=PREFIX` option to `pip install sangerseq-viewer` and try re-installation. `PREFIX` is the executable path of sangerseq_viewer.
-By specifying `--prefix`, you can run `sangerseq_viewer`  from your command line.

 ## Example code
 **Example command 1**